ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
     <td><p>`C_DigestInit` initializes a message-digesting operation. `hSession` is the session’s handle; pMechanism points to the digesting mechanism.</p>
-    <p>After calling `C_DigestInit`, the application can either call `C_Digest` to digest data in a single part; or call `C_DigestUpdate` zero or more times, followed by `C_DigestFinal`, to digest data in multiple parts.
-The message-digesting operation is active until the application uses a call to C_Digest or `C_DigestFinal` to actually obtain the message digest.
+    <p>After the application calls `C_DigestInit`, the application can either call `C_Digest` to digest data in a single part; or call `C_DigestUpdate` zero or more times, followed by `C_DigestFinal`, to digest data in multiple parts.
+The message-digesting operation is active until the application uses a call to C_Digest or `C_DigestFinal` to obtain the message digest.
 To process additional data (in single or multiple parts), the application must call `1C_DigestInit1` again.</p>
     </td>
   </tr>
   <tr>